-This study evoked firstly the heat transfer of water falling film on the smooth, spline and spiral grooved tube.
-The experimental results show that the spiral tube is an excellent heat transfer tube for the convective heat transfer for the water in comparison of spline and smooth tubeAt constant Reynolds number , as heat flux increases, heat transfer also increases for all the three tubes.
+This study evoked firstly the heat transfer of water and watersalt solution falling film on the smooth, spline and spiral grooved tube.
+The experimental results show that the spiral tube is an excellent heat transfer tube for the convective heat transfer for both the water and water-salt solution in comparison of spline and smooth tube.
+At constant heat flux , as Reynolds Number increases, heat transfer also increases for all the three tubes.